devilry/devilry-django/docs/devilry_qualifiesforexam.rst

 #######################################################
 Plugins
 #######################################################
 A plugin is a regular Django app.
+Your best source for a simple example is the ``devilry_qualifiesforexam_approved``-module which contains two plugins.
+You will find the package in the ``src/``-directory of the devilry repository.

 .. _qualifiesforexam-plugins-what: